ImmutableVariable/learnityourself/docs/python/04-data-structures/01-lists.md

 ### Slicing

-You can extract a portion of a list using slicing:
+Python also provides us with slicing in order to get slices (sections) of a list

 ```python
 fruits = ["apple", "banana", "cherry", "orange", "kiwi", "mango"]